PARIS – December, Paris 2015

 Paris is a city of contrasts on the one hand there are people sleeping rough, on the other there are wealthy Middle Eastern families purchasing 18th century palaces on Ile St Louis, in the middle of the River Seine.
 How can such extremes still exist in the 21st century?
 The globalisation of markets has enabled the super rich to move their money and wealth from continent to continent, country to country at whim.
 This has created a massive escalation in house prices and accommodation costs.
 Young people cannot afford to rent apartments in Paris (or London) without the support of their parents.
 As one of my son’s so eloquently put it, ‘ridiculously high rents in London effectively exclude anyone who is not middle class from a university education’.
 My daughter’s apartment in Paris is pretty small and costs more than € 1000–per month.
 It is less than 30 square metres in size.
 She and her flat mate feel lucky to have found it.

 CLIMATE CHANGE – The Climate Change Talks were taking place during my stay in Paris and for the first time there were high hopes that representatives from all corners of the globe might agree some sincere and practical initiatives to reduce carbon emissions and to collectively honour our ‘blue planet’.
 In a disused warehouse on the Canal St Martin, now a trendy cafe and exhibition space four women from Honduras, Nicaragua and Panama spoke of their traditional way of life.
 They urgently need to protect their forests from outsiders, loggers and corporate interests.
 I’m struck again by the need for a voice.
-A voice everyone needs a voice, the opportunity to be heard.
+A voice, everyone needs a voice, the opportunity to be heard.
 These women have travelled thousands of miles to explain their plight and yet their audience is scant.
 It is tragic.

 CULTURE, ART AND MUSIC – Paris is a cultural, artistic and fashion metropolis too – it always has been.
 My daughter suggested a visit to the Irish Cultural Centre, housed in a charming, traditional ‘hotel’ just a stone’s throw from the Pantheon and La Sorbonne.
 There was a compelling photographic exhibition by Tom Wood, an Irish photographer being shown.
 The images of Ireland, Liverpool and North Wales made me feel right at home.
 His bleak journalistic style was perhaps a little too close for comfort.

 A few steps through a shabby wooden door and we are back in the sunshine.
 Looking across a courtyard, a square courtyard, surrounded on three sides by a covered verandah.
 The verandah is laced in elegant 19th century ironwork.
 The towns of Ireland are commemorated above each iron pillar, Limerick, Cork, Dublin, Tralee.
 The courtyard has chairs and tables scattered around.
 A place of calm and tranquility in the heart of Paris.
 For me this peaceful courtyard was perfection.
 A glimpse of Paris one hundred years ago, maybe more.
+In the 1940s this place was a hospital and rehabilitation centre.
 I can see the uniformed officers, American, Polish, French working here before and after the war.
 Supporting displaced people, offering medical treatment, issuing passports for those desperate to return home.
 A place of hope.
 I was reluctant to leave.
 There’s a library and teaching rooms.
 You can even stay here, as long as you have an ‘interest in Irish culture and art’.
 Now who do I know in Irish literary circles……what was the name of that chap who wrote Angela’s Ashes, not that I’ve read it.
 Perhaps I could pretend I’m developing a learned thesis on Yeats?

 That evening we headed north across the Seine to Le Marais for a friend’s book launch.
 Hosted in a charming little jazz bar called Club Rayé – the Owner an ex-pat American is a perfect host.
 Following in a long tradition of Americans attracted to the bohemian lifestyle of ‘gaie Paris’.
 I’m transported to a Paris of Toulouse Lautrec, a time of cabaret, show girls and vibrant music.
 The club is warm and comfortable with resident jazz musicians in the corner.
 My friend Kelley Black is launching her new book.
 A small international crowd from America, France, Sweden, England and Spain have gathered to support her.
 Paris still has that draw, that attraction for people.
 If you invite someone to a book launch in Paris, the chances are they’ll say – yes please!